farmOS/farmOS/docs/guide/areas.md

 There are three buttons for modifying shapes:

-1. **Edit**: Click the edit button, and then click a shape to select it.
+1. **Modify**: Click the modify button, and then click a shape to select it.
 You can click and drag any of the vertices to modify the overall shape.
-2. **Move**: Click the edit button, and then click a shape to select it.
+2. **Move**: Click the move button, and then click a shape to select it.
 Then click and drag the shape to move it to a different position.
-3. **Clear**: The clear button will clear ALL shapes from the map.
-If you do accidentally click this, refresh the page WITHOUT saving, and you will revert to the previously saved shapes.
+3. **Delete**: The delete button will clear any selected shapes from the map.
+If you accidentally click this, refresh the page WITHOUT saving, and you will revert to the previously saved shapes.
 Note that this will also revert any other changes to your area that you haven't saved.

 ### Importing a KML file